 2. Automatic Upgrades

 Cloud data warehouses are constantly updated and upgraded with new features, ensuring that organizations always have access to the latest technology.
 This allows them to take advantage of the latest advancements in analytics technology and remain secure from threats.
-Furthermore, since cloud data warehouses are managed by providers, organizations do not need to worry about software updates or maintenance.
+Furthermore, since cloud data warehouses are managed by cloud providers themselves, organizations do not need to worry about software updates or maintenance.

 3. Capacity management